 P.T.O (Power Talk Off).
 PTO units have a shaft that will hookup to a tractor.
 The PTO actually operate the conveyer and the choppers on the spreader; thereby allowing you to “sling” the muck fertilizer even if you are not moving.
 They have more power but they are also most costly than the ground-driven type.

 Ground-driven units do not use a PTO so you do not have to have a tractor to operate.
 As the unit is pulled the conveyor assemble moves the muck fertilizer to the rear of the spreader where choppers spread the natural fertilizer across your fields.
 Compact ground driven manure spreaders can be pulled by a garden tractor, truck, ATV, or UTV.
-Recommended.

-Advantages having a Manure Spreader
+Advantages having an ATV Ground Driven Manure Spreader

 Equine Manure Management